-Attendance at Commencement
+Attendance at the Commencement Ceremony

-- Receive permission from appropriate Dean
+- Receive permission from the Academic Dean of their college

 - Show a minimum cumulative grade-point average of 2.0